Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Threats to Validity

 In our design, we consider a \textit{hold-out} setting for validation in line with previous studies~\cite{girardi2021emotions,Girardi:2019,MullerF16}---i.e., a subject could contribute with different vectors to training and test sets; however, in practice, this can happen only if the same subject is interviewed multiple times.
-This choice is driven by the limited number of subjects which does not allow to have effective predictions in a more realistic \textit{leave-one-subject-out} (LOSO) setting.
-For example,~\cite{girardi2021emotions} perform an \textit{in vivo} study involving 21 developers using the LOSO evaluation settings, showing an F1=$0.46$ for valence.
+This choice is driven by the limited number of subjects, which does not allow to have effective predictions in a more realistic \textit{leave-one-subject-out} (LOSO) setting.
+For example, Girardi et al.~\cite{girardi2021emotions} perform an \textit{in vivo} study involving 21 developers using the LOSO evaluation settings, showing an F1=$0.46$ for valence.

 \textit{Construct validity}.
 This threat refers to the reliability of the operationalization of the study constructs.
-Our study may suffer by threats to construct validity in capturing emotions using self-reports.
-To address this issue, we performed data quality assurance and excluded participants who did not show engagment with the task (e.g., who provided always the same score or scores with overall low standard deviation).
+Our study may suffer from threats to construct validity in capturing emotions using self-reports.
+Self-reported engagement may differ from the actual engagement, and this threat is however unavoidable as it depends on the honesty and the self-reflection ability of the participants.
+Furthermore, some participants may not report any actual variation of engagement, thereby making their feedback not relevant for measuring differences in terms of this construct.
+To address this issue, we performed data quality assurance and excluded participants who did not show engagement with the task (e.g., who provided always the same score, or scores with overall low standard deviation).
 We believe that the designed interview script is sufficiently representative of typical users' interviews in terms of triggered engagement.
 However, we did not pause the interview when addressing a new topic without giving the respondents the chance to relax and reduce their emotional agitation (e.g., by watching a relaxing video).
-Therefore, the order in which we presented the topics can have a impact on the result---i.e., for some topics presented later in the interview we may be observing an \textit{emotional spillover} due to emotional charge introduced when discussing earlier topics.
-Concerning the self-assessment questionnaire, this was adapted from previous studies in software engineering~\cite{MullerF16}, and the users gained confidence with self-assessment in the initial emotion triggering activity.
+Therefore, the order in which we presented the topics can have an impact on the result---i.e., for some topics presented later in the interview we may be observing an \textit{emotional spillover} due to emotional charge introduced when discussing earlier topics.
+Concerning the self-assessment questionnaire, this was adapted from previous studies in software engineering~\cite{MullerF16}, and the users gained confidence with self-assessment in the initial emotion-triggering activity.

 We exclude neutral cases from our dataset.
 This choice is driven by the need to simplify the prediction problem.
 Considering the exploratory nature of the study, we decided to focus first on more polarised emotional states, which are assumed to be clearly distinguishable.
 Preliminary experiments including neutral cases showed an F1=$0.45$ for both valence and arousal using RF with biofeedback features, in a hold-out setting like the one adopted in the rest of the experiments of our paper.